Documentation Index

 ./cordon.toml

-You can skip this lookup entirely with the --config flag:
+You can bypass scope resolution entirely with the --config flag:

 cordon start --config /path/to/cordon.toml